aggelikib/Historical-Earthquakes/index.md

 ### Support or Contact
 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

+For more details see [Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

 The theme of this page is [Jekyll](https://jekyllrb.com/) The page is maintained by aggelikib